Deepgayakwad/DSA-/README.md

 # DSA-
-This is My DSA repository where i push the code of basic and fundamentals about DSA
+This is My DSA repository where i push the code of basics and fundamentals about DSA